 The reality is that these new chatbots are applications based on a large language model (LLM) — a type of machine learning model that has been trained with huge quantities of text, written by people and taken from places such as books and the internet, e.g. social media posts.
-An LLM predicts the probable order of combinations of words, a bit like the autocomplete function on a smartphone.
+An LLM predicts the probable order of combinations of words, a bit like the autocomplete function of a smartphone.
 Based on these probabilities, it can produce text outputs.
-LLM chatbots run on servers with huge amounts of computing power that people have built in data centres around the world.
+LLM chatbot applications run on servers with huge amounts of computing power that people have built in data centres around the world.

 Our AI education resources for young people

 AI applications are often described as “black boxes” or “closed boxes”: they may be relatively easy to use, but it’s not as easy to understand how they work.
 We believe that it’s fundamentally important to help everyone, especially young people, to understand the potential of AI technologies and to open these closed boxes to understand how they actually work.

 As always, we want to demystify digital technology for young people, to empower them to be thoughtful creators of technology and to make informed choices about how they engage with technology — rather than just being passive consumers.